fearnworks/StableDiffusionHelper/README.md

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-License
+### License
-This project is licensed under the MIT License.
+This program is distributed under the terms of the GNU Affero Public License v3.0